raivis-kalnins/dmelody/README.md

 # dmelody
-D Melody WP Theme
+D-Melody WP Theme

-P Base React Theme v1.0 GUIDE
+WP Base React Theme v1.0 GUIDE
 =================================
 New DP wordpress projects should start from this theme.